Reviews from The Black List

 THE ROVERS is an excellent comedy ripe for a pair of dynamic leading ladies to make it a roaring success.

 Jean's feature screenplay The Rovers is one of six Finalists for The Black List Feature Writer's Lab, was a Finalist at the Austin Film Festival Screenwriting Competition, and a Quarterfinalist for the Nicholl Fellowship.
+It was performed by Popcorn Talk Network/ The Unproduced Table Read, a weekly Vodcast series featuring Hollywood's best unproduced pilot and movie scripts.

 A broke, bumbling dog-groomer sees something strange across the street: every night a Cowboy delivers a different briefcase to a beautiful woman.
 Our hero soon discovers that it's a money-laundering scheme and can't resist stealing some cash.
 She soon finds herself on the run from the mob, but with the beautiful woman in tow.
 Together this odd-couple try to survive and forge an unlikely friendship along the way.